Identification of the absorption processes in periodic plasmonic structures using Energy Absorption Interferometry: Identification of the absorption processes in silver periodic absorbers

 Last, we can see some minor ripples appearing in the graphs (b) and (d).
 These ripples have a longer wavelength than the hot spot in the center of the figure and correspond to additional long range surface waves that are also excited by the sources, but whose contribution to the absorption is less important.
 The geometrical pattern exhibited by this long-range mode is unusual for classical surface modes.
 It is due to simulation artifacts.
 Indeed, in order to simulate the presence of two sources in front of a periodic structure the Array Scanning Method has been used, with 250x250 phase shifts \cite{Munk1979}.
 It means that the surface was not excited by dipoles, but rather by arrays of dipoles whose periodicity is 10 $\mu$m.
 Since the second mode is a long-range mode, as will be shown later in Table \ref{tab:peak_param}, interference due to the spurious replicas of the sources are appearing, leading to the strange pattern that can be seen in Figs. \ref{fig:Cmn_wire}(b) and \ref{fig:Cmn_wire}(d).
 However, increasing the number of phase-shifts considered in the ASM, which corresponds to an increase of the periodicity of the sources, or adding losses in the air in order to reduce the propagation length of the mode, the typical length of the oscillation due to this long-range surface mode is preserved while the geometrical pattern exhibited converges to a more classical shape of long-range surface mode.

 In order to further analyse these modes, the eigenvalues $\eigP$ of (\ref{eq:14-04-05}) have been plotted for various phase shifts between consecutive unit cells.
+They have been computed for both the previous two absorbers (wire medium and finite silver slab), as well as for a semi-infinite silver slab (single air-silver interface).
+The latter is used as a reference to be compared with the analytical results of \cite{SPP} (see below).
 The phase shifts have been chosen along a path in the first Brillouin zone of the lattice, which can be seen in Fig. \ref{fig:path}, together with the results.
-The peaks that can be seen correspond to eigenmodes of the structure with associated transverse wave vector and attenuation constant \cite{Zheng2013}.
+The peaks that can be seen correspond to eigenmodes of the structures with associated transverse wave vector and attenuation constant \cite{Zheng2013}.
 These modes correspond to poles in the complex plane for the fields excitation.
 Since the total power absorbed is a quadratic quantity of the fields, the peaks correspond to Lorentzian curves whose position and thickness provides information about the complex wavenumber of the modes.

 Firstly, for the wire medium, we can see a large but moderately high peak for transverse wave-vectors that are around $3k_0$ (peak 1).
 This peak corresponds to the main near-field absorption mechanism of the wire medium.
 Its large width is the signature of a localized mode (high attenuation constant), while its position correspond to the wavelength of the oscillations that can be seen in Fig. \ref{fig:Cmn_wire}.
-Zooming around the visibility limits, we can see one high and narrow peak for the silver slab (peak 3), and two slightly smaller narrow peaks for the wire medium (peaks 2 and 4).
-The former corresponds to the surface plasmon of the silver slab, while the latter correspond to the long-range absorption mechanisms that can be seen in Fig. \ref{fig:Cmn_wire}(b) and (d).
+Zooming around the visibility limits, we can see one high and narrow peak for the silver-air interface (peak 4), and two pairs of narrow peaks for the wire medium (peaks 2 and 6) and the silver slab (3 and 5).
+The former corresponds to the surface plasmon propagating along a silver-air interface, while the latters correspond to the long-range coupling processes that can be seen in Fig. \ref{fig:Cmn_wire}(b) and (d) for the wire medium slab and Fig. \ref{fig:Cmn_slab} for the silver slab.